Range of conservatory styles in a choice of colours designed to your specification

 Referred to as either a Georgian or Edwardian style, this is a classic conservatory type that combines practicality with style.
 The straight sides of the conservatory also make it an ideal choice for combining with a bi-fold door, creating a stunning and versatile addition to your home.

 Gable style conservatories have two sloped roof sections ending in a vertical gable end, like many house designs.
-The Gable style of conservatory works extremely well with older properties, and can help to echo the style of the main building.
+The Gable style of conservatory works extremely well with older properties and can help to echo the style of the main building.
 With a sense of architectural grandeur, the Gable end conservatory offers a light and airy design, additional headroom and excellent use of the available internal floor space.

 This increasingly popular design enjoys an imposing front elevation, delivering a feeling of height and space.
 As a result, the Gable adds a real sense of presence to any home – even older, period properties.
 If you’re looking for a conservatory that takes your breath away every time you look at it, then this is definitely the style for you!

 The sun lounge conservatory is usually rectangular with a roof that slopes away from the property.
 The effect is modern, uncomplicated, with clean and simple lines, making them suitable for all house designs.
-A Lean-to is often referred to as a sun room or garden room, and is an ideal style for properties with a limited amount of space.
+A Lean-to is often referred to as a sunroom or garden room and is an ideal style for properties with a limited amount of space.
 The pitch of the roof is variable so it is able to fit under low roofs, such as commonly found on bungalows, or with a steeper pitch for a detached house.

 By combining a mix of conservatory shapes you will be able to achieve more space and greater levels of flexibility – why not add a sun lounge to a Georgian, or a sun lounge and a Victorian, with a 3 or 5 faceted front?
 Whether you are wanting to create a P or T-shaped conservatory or something more unusual, such as a raised lantern roof design, we will handle the whole project for you – from design through to project management and build.
 Leaving you with a custom-made conservatory perfectly suited to your individual requirements.

 Imagine an elegant and comfortable room, which delivers a warm and bright space that is the envy of all.
 This is what an orangery will bring to your home.
 Relax on warm summer evenings and yet enjoy a feeling of comfort and warmth during winter months.
 Enhancing the Global range of proven conservatory designs and manufactured from the state of the art modern materials, the scope is endless.
-Orangeries can provide a unique multi-purpose living space for every home, from kitchen extension, living room, dining room or playroom.
-Our orangery uses the market leading Global roof with a well engineered internal framework, which is then plastered, which gives the roof a perimeter ceiling all the way round.
-Within this perimeter ceiling you can choose to add downlighters or speakers giving you the opportunity to personalise your new room.
+Orangeries can provide a unique multi-purpose living space for every home, from a kitchen extension, living room, dining room or playroom.
+Our orangery uses the market leading Global roof with a well engineered internal framework, which is then plastered, which gives the roof a perimeter ceiling all the way around.
+Within this perimeter ceiling, you can choose to add downlighters or speakers giving you the opportunity to personalise your new room.
 Viewed from outside, the roof of the orangery is partially hidden by a decorative fascia and this shapely cornice conceals the orangery gutter for a more attractive external appearance.
 A conventional fully glazed conservatory might not be for everyone’s taste, therefore the added style and decorative elegance of an orangery creates a more substantial and interesting effect.

 Whatever your taste, please call us on 0800 567 7419 for a free no obligation visit and quotation